Powered by MOMENTUM MEDIA

 However, airlines denied price gouging and said it capped fares so that economy tickets were below $500.

-“Companies are on notice: do not use the hurricane as an excuse to exploit people through illegal behavior,” he said.
+“Companies are on notice: do not use the hurricane as an excuse to exploit people through illegal behaviour,” he said.

-“The Antitrust Division and its law enforcement partners will act quickly to root out anticompetitive behavior and use every tool available to hold wrongdoers accountable.”
+“The antitrust division and its law enforcement partners will act quickly to root out anticompetitive behaviour and use every tool available to hold wrongdoers accountable.”

 Daniel Croft